 - Symptom-tracking apps that send updates on responses to treatment to the physician and which can avoid hospitalization

-- Connected hospital equipment that notifies doctors of their current location, informs the hospital management of the replacement needs and monitors staff performance
+- Connected hospital equipment that notifies doctors of their current location, informs the hospital management of replacement needs, and monitors staff performance

 - Remote temperature monitoring ensuring the correct transportation and storage of vaccines